What are my rights?

 The tribunal will consider your appeal.
 They may hold a hearing, which could happen by teleconference, in person, or in writing.
 The tribunal will make a decision on your appeal and send you the decision in writing.

-If you disagree with the tribunal’s decision on your appeal, you can ask for “leave” (permission) to make a further appeal to the Appeal Division of the Social Security Tribunal.
+If you disagree with the tribunal’s decision on your appeal, you can ask for “leave” (permission) to make a further appeal to the appeal division of the Social Security Tribunal.

 Common questions